 "Prove it!
 Without killing us all!"
 Ginny spat.
 "Oh, and in case you've forgotten, the Prophecy says that only you can kill Tom.
-So go ahead and hand the keys to your brain over if you want to kill us all anyway!"
+So hand the keys to your head over if you want to kill us all anyway!"

 Harry froze, her words splashing across him like ice water.
 He had been so sure he had found the solution to his persistent problem of information — all he needed was for Scott to fix whatever had been broken.
 But he had failed to consider the risks to anyone other than himself.
 Harry could gamble his own health, mental and otherwise.
 He'd done it before and he would do it again, Ginny's wishes notwithstanding.
 There just wasn't any way around it.

 Placing everyone else's lives and their only safe haven on the line was not a chance he was willing to take.

 The fact that Ginny had presented such an insurmountable argument was infuriating.
 Harry had no riposte.
 "God!
 What have I missed?
 How many visions…"

 "How many lies?"
 Ginny said rhetorically, reminiscent of Scott's cold words.

 Harry didn't care for the reminder.
 "Scott still shouldn't have played with, with my… Sodding, threads, fucking whatever," he said stiffly.

 "He might have said something, yeah, but it was still good," Ginny told him.
 "He did you a favour.
 And if you can't see that, then you haven't grown up as much as I'd thought."

 That stung.
 "Not even going to pretend to take my side, Gin?"